nmakke/SR-LivingReview/README.md

 # A living Review of Symbolic Regression

-This note aims to collect references for symbolic regression (SR) [methods](#methods) and [datasets](#datasets), as part of the recent [review](https://arxiv.org/abs/2211.10873) entitled "**Interpretable Scientific Discovery with Symbolic Regression: A Review**".
-The latter reviews SR methods and state-of-the-art applications of SR, along with exisiting datasets usually used in testing SR methods, and discusses their main strength and weakness.
+This note aims to collect references for symbolic regression (SR) [methods](#methods) and [datasets](#datasets) as part of the recent [review](https://arxiv.org/abs/2211.10873) entitled "**Interpretable Scientific Discovery with Symbolic Regression: A Review**".
+The latter review SR methods and state-of-the-art applications of SR, along with existing datasets usually used in testing SR methods, and discusses their main strength and weakness.

 <!-- [<img src="https://s18955.pcdn.co/wp-content/uploads/2018/02/github.png" width="25"/>](https://github.com/user/repository/subscription) -->

-**A living review for symbolic regression is first** proposed in the mentioned review in analogy with "A Living Review of Machine Learning for Particle Physics" that can be found [here](https://iml-wg.github.io/HEPML-LivingReview/).
+**A living review for symbolic regression is first** proposed in the mentioned review in analogy with "A Living Review of Machine Learning for Particle Physics" which can be found [here](https://iml-wg.github.io/HEPML-LivingReview/).
 The goal is to list all research works on symbolic regression so it is expected that ***this list will continue to evolve***.
 The fact that a paper is listed in this document does not endorse or validate its content - that is for the community (and for peer-review) to decide.

 Symbolic regression is an emerging branch of machine learning that aims to learn analytical form of underlying model in data, by searching the space of mathematical functions.
 A growing interest in symbolic regression is taking place in the AI community because it pomotes interpretability, which is a critical factor for a safe AI application.